Skip to content

 Ablation Study

-Configuration Cosine Similarity Note
+Configuration Cosine Sim Description

-BrainCoDec (leave-one-subject-out) ~0.55 Full model
+BrainCoDec (Leave-one-out) ~0.55 Full model

-Synthetic pre-training only ~0.25 Large gap without real data
+Synthetic Pre-training only ~0.25 Large gap without real data

-Gradient inversion ~0.20 Direct optimization performs worst
+Gradient Inversion ~0.20 Direct optimization performs worst

 Key Findings

-• Decisive improvement over prior methods: Top-1 accuracy increases from 3.9% (MindEye2) to 22.7%, an approximately 6× gain, without anatomical alignment.
+• Significant Performance Gain: Top-1 improved from 3.9% (MindEye2) to 22.7%, approximately a 6x gain, without anatomical alignment.

 Highlights & Insights